HorusXIV/HPCP_Assignment/Report.md

 #### Measurements

 Time in seconds per image.
-Even though this is the never version rather than the last test, I didn't fix the batch size, which led to a higher processing time per Image.
+Even though this is the never version compared t the last test, I didn't fix the batch size, which led to a higher processing time per Image.
 Additionally, you can see that some servers take much longer than others.

 |  # | Old Version |    New Version |
 | -: | ----------: | -------------: |